background image for GxP Lifeline

 Rebecca Waterbury Headshot

-BatchWize, LLC has been a culmination of experience and sheer drive to bring high quality products to market faster.
-BatchWize is a company focused on manufacturing record review, product release, and data visualization for medical device, drug, biologic, food, cosmetic, and wellness companies.
-They work with companies around the globe to release quality products to the U.S. market.
+Rebecca Waterbury is the CEO of BatchWize.
+She has over 20 years of experience with the development, manufacture, commercialization, and management of FDA-regulated products in the U.S. and abroad.
+BatchWize consulting services focus on bringing high quality products to market faster.
+BatchWize services include quality systems, training, manufacturing record review, product release, and data visualization for medical device, drug, biologic, food, cosmetic, and wellness companies.
+They work with companies around the globe to release quality products to the U.S. market

 Free Resource